Assistant Professor Forensic Medicine

 FAQS

-How are academic teaching and medico-legal responsibilities balanced in forensic departments?
+How is medico-legal documentation taught in forensic medicine departments?

-What role does toxicology play in forensic investigations?
+What role does autopsy training play in forensic medicine education?

 Related Job Vacancies